 If your neighbours don't have power or the street lights are off, there may be a power cut in your area.

-Get in touch with your local network operator for up-to-date information.
+If you have a power cut, call 105 to get up-to-date information.
 They should also be able to let you know when the power will be back on.

 If your neighbours' power is still on

 If your neighbours still have power or the street lights are still on, there could be an issue with your fuses or switches.

 Check the fuses and trip switches in your home